Sanjanaa7/AI-Symptom-Diary/README.md

     python -m textblob.download_corpora

     ```
-  _ Run the notebook or script and start journaling!!
+  - Run the notebook or script and start journaling!!

 __Future Ideas__

-  -Add emojis for moods 😄 😐 😢
+  - Add emojis for moods 😄 😐 😢
-  -Symptom frequency tracker
+  - Symptom frequency tracker
-  -Streamlit web version
+  - Streamlit web version
-  -Triggers and trend detection
+  - Triggers and trend detection

-__Python__
+__Made With__

-  -Python
+  - Python
-  -Jupyter Notebook
+  - Jupyter Notebook
-  -❤️ for self-care and mental health
+  - ❤️ for self-care and mental health

 __License__